photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 and stops for a red light.

 An old man, about 75 years old, on a moped pulls up next to him.
-The old man looks over at the sleek, red, shiny new car and asks, What kind of car ya got there, sonny?
+The old man looks over at the sleek, red, shiny new car and asks, “What kind of car ya got there, sonny?”

-The young man replies, A Ferrari LaFerrari supercar.
-It cost 2.7 million dollars!
+The young man replies, “A Ferrari LaFerrari supercar.
+It cost 2.7 million dollars!”

-That’s a lot of money, says the old man.
-Why does it cost so much?
+“That’s a lot of money,” says the old man.
+“Why does it cost so much?”

-Because this car can do up to 217 miles an hour! states the young man proudly.
-The old man asks, Mind if I take a look inside?
+“Because this car can do up to 217 miles an hour!” states the young man proudly.
+The old man asks, “Mind if I take a look inside?”

-No problem, replies the owner.
+“No problem,” replies the owner.

 The old guy pokes his head in the window and looks around.
-Then, sitting back on his moped, he says, That’s a pretty nice car, all right... but I’ll stick with my little moped!
+Then, sitting back on his moped, he says, “That’s a pretty nice car, all right... but I’ll stick with my little moped!”

 Then the light changes, so the young guy decides to show the old man just what his car can do.
 He floors it, and within 30 seconds the